Sandpit on Raman Spectroscopy as a Tool for Clinical Applications - Manchester, December 11th 2018

 The Roadmap from the Workshop and the funded pump priming project will be published in Spring 2019.

-Who is organising the Workshop?
+Who organised the Workshop?

-The Workshop is being put together by Professor Anthony Rowbottom with Professor Andrew Flewitt (Engineering Department, Cambridge University) for the EPSRC Fast Assessment and Treatment NetworksPlus.
+The Workshop was put together by Professor Anthony Rowbottom with Professor Andrew Flewitt (Engineering Department, Cambridge University) for the EPSRC Fast Assessment and Treatment NetworksPlus.
 The Purpose of the Network is to promote joined-up treatment in public health by taking a holistic view of clinical assessment and treatment pathways and developing solutions that deliver real impact on clinical treatment processes and patient outcomes.
 We will achieve this by initiating new research collaborations in the engineering and physical sciences community in the UK.

 The project must fall within the EPSRC’s funding remit and only institutions that are eligible for EPSRC funding may receive funds from the project.